Kulin-Soni/Basement-Dweller/README.md

 # Basement Dweller
 A script that keeps your **Reddit Streak 🔥** alive ... yup it runs every day without you doing anything!

+**⚠️ For educational and demonstrative purposes only.
+Any losses or problems with your account that may arise from using it are your responsibility.
+Consider using a different account if you intend to run it, as doing so could result in account getting banned.**

 ## Setup (with Docker)

 ### Requirements